microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAccountSku.md

 ### -TenantId
 The unique ID of the tenant to perform the operation on.
-If this is not provided then the value will default to the tenant of the current user.
+If this is not provided then the value will default to The tenant of the current user.
 This parameter is only applicable to partner users.

 ```yaml